-The Department will only authorize or erect memorial signs on highways designated by the legislature.
-In order to manage this program, Central Office maintains a log of official named highways and bridges.
+The Department will only authorize or erect memorial ~~markers~~signs on highways designated by the legislature. ~~and on Interstate highways Districts shall submit plan sheets to Central Office showing the sign's proposed location(s), the location of existing signs and sign fabrication drawings for submission to FHWA.
+Authorization is contingent upon final approval and concurrence of FHWA.~~ In order to manage this program, Central Office maintains a log of official named highways and bridges.

-The following types of signs are available:
+The following types of ~~signs~~markers are available: